Skip to content

 Node Type Node Name Purpose

-Set Build Message Prepares the help message and extracts input parameters
+Set Build Message Prepares the help message and extracts request data

 Switch Channel?
-Routes execution based on communication channel preference
+Routes execution based on messaging channel

 Twilio Send WhatsApp Sends help message via WhatsApp

-HTTP Request Send SMS Sends help message via SMS using Africa's Talking API
+HTTP Request Send SMS Sends help message via SMS (currently disabled)

-Postgres Log Event (WA) Records WhatsApp help requests in database
+Postgres Log Event (WA) Records WhatsApp help interactions

-Postgres Log Event (SMS) Records SMS help requests in database
+Postgres Log Event (SMS) Records SMS help interactions (currently disabled)

 External Services & Credentials Required